Vikms95/react-wheres-waldo/planning/notes.md

 - Give keys to each mapped element/component
 - Make database adding and fetching reusable
-- CSS format and make responsive the Homepage, Leaderboards and the Game
+- CSS format and make responsive Leaderboards
 - Implement google sign in and use Google name for the leaderboards
 - Fix weird error when submitting a score (score is still updated tho)
 - Button retry from modal to redo the same console map